Autism (Part 1) • Autism (Part 2) • Autism and job • ADHD • Monotropism

 -

-- Literal Thinking: Many autistic individuals can be quite literal in their thinking.
-This tendency might, at times, pose challenges when it comes to interpreting abstract concepts.
-However, it doesn't mean they're incapable of abstract thought; it's more about the route they might take to get there.
+Many autistic individuals can be quite literal in their thinking.
+They perceive only what they see "in the here and now".
+This tendency might, at times, pose challenges when it comes to interpreting abstract concepts. - Focus on Details Overshadows the Overarching Theme:

-- Individual Differences: Not every autistic or ADHD individual will experience challenges with abstract thinking or holistic perception.
+Not every autistic or ADHD individual experiences challenges with abstract thinking or holistic perception.
 Abilities and experiences vary widely within these populations.
-While the process of understanding abstract concepts or seeing the big picture might differ from neurotypical ways, it doesn't mean that autistic or ADHD individuals can't reach the same or even deeper understandings.
-They might just take different cognitive paths to arrive there.
-Some autists might excel in abstract thought and can easily see broader themes and patterns.
+While the process of understanding abstract concepts or seeing the big picture might differ from neurotypical ways, it doesn't mean that all neurodivergent people are incapable of abstract thinking.
+Many of them might just take different cognitive paths to arrive there, which could possibly require more time or effort.
+In fact, many can reach the same or even deeper understanding.
+While the immediate perception might be too concentrated on small elements, many people on the spectrum can construct a holistic understanding by meticulously piecing together the details they've focused on.
+Some of them might even excel in abstract thought and see broader patterns than are apparent to neurotypicals.
+There are many examples of autistic workers offering very unexpected while working solutions.

 -